sourmash databases - advanced usage information.

 sourmash will automatically detect and load the database, based on the database content and not the database extension, in most cases.

-Unless noted otherwise, the below database formats are supported in all release since sourmash v3.5.
+Unless noted otherwise, the below database formats are supported in all releases since sourmash v4.9.0.

 How are signatures actually stored?